PolterTzi/open-osr/classes/cleric.md

 * By channeling holy power, clerics have the ability to repel undead - that is to make undead flee.
 Whenever cleric wishes to use this ability, they make an unmodified d20 roll to determine the max level of turned undead.
 The required minimum roll is based on the cleric's level and is listed in the table below.
 Empty value means that the undead of this level are too strong to be repelled.
 This ability can be used only once per minute.

 * Starting from level 2, clerics gain the ability to cast divine spells.
-Clerics prepare their spells through daily prayer, and they can prepare
+Clerics prepare their spells through daily prayer, and they can prepare any spells

 ## Progression charts